This is the multi-page printable view of this section. Click here to print.

 From Zscaler Internet Access Portal:

-Once completed you will need to provide specific information to NTT via a ticket in the Samurai MDR application.
+Once completed you will need to provide specific information to NTT via a ticket in the Samurai MDR portal.

 Create a dedicated user with a specific role for NTT